-IFRS16 Leases - This standard specifies how a lease is recognised, measured, presented and disclosed in the accounts.
+IFRS16 Leases - IFRS16 Leases - This standard specifies how a lease is recognised, measured, presented and disclosed in the accounts.
 It removes the traditional distinction between finance leases and operating leases.
 Finance leases are accounted for as an acquisition of an asset with a corresponding liability both recognised on the balance sheet.
 In contrast, operating leases are accounted by recognising ease rentals payable in the Comprehensive Income and Expenditure Statement on a straight line basis over the term of the lease.
 The standard requires all substantial leases to be accounted for using the acquisition approach, recognising the rights acquired to use an asset and a corresponding liability.
-The CIPFA/LASAAC Local Authority Accounting Code Board (CIPFA/LASAAC) has agreed to defer the implementation of the standard for one year in-line with the government's Financial Reporting Advisory Board's proposals for central government departments.
-This will mean the effective date for implementation is now 1 April 2021.
+The CIPFA/LASAAC Local Authority Accounting Code Board (CIPFA/LASAAC) has agreed to defer the implementation of the standard until 2022/23 in-line with the government's Financial Reporting Advisory Board's proposals for central government departments.
+CIPFA LASAAC has taken this decision in response to pressures on council finance teams as a result of the Covid-19 pandemic.
+This will mean the effective date for implementation is now 1 April 2022.
 This standard will not have a material impact on the Committee's accounts due to the low value of equipment lease arrangements.

-4. Critical Judgements in Applying Accounting Policies
+3. Critical Judgements in Applying Accounting Policies